 Physics is designed to further the understanding of the physical sciences that began in previous courses and provide students with the necessary skills to be proficient in physics.
-The study of physics stresses an in-depth understanding of the nature and structure of matter and the characteristics of energy.
 This course is designed to provide students with hands-on, real-world connections that will deepen their understanding of this math-based science discipline.
 Areas of concentration include classical mechanics, gravitation, thermodynamics, electricity and magnetism, and electromagnetic and sound waves.